MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/includes/deployment-exit-criteria-identity.md

 You have used the instructions in [Azure AD SSPR with password writeback](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-getting-started) to enable password writeback for the Azure AD tenant of your Microsoft 365 Enterprise subscription.

-If you don‚Äôt meet this criterion, users that are not connected to your on-premises network must reset their passwords through an IT administrator for the on-premises Windows Server AD.
+If you donít meet this criterion, users that are not connected to your on-premises network must reset their passwords through an IT administrator for the on-premises Windows Server AD.
 This can result in additional administration burden on your IT department.

 >[!Note]
 >Password writeback is required to fully utilize Identity Protection feature capabilities, such as requiring users to change their on-premises passwords when there has been a high risk of account compromise detected.